The Morley Academy: 2011–present: The Morley Academy

-The Morley Academy closed its sixth form provision in September 2015 due to the opening of Elliott Hudson College, a dedicated sixth form centre.
+The Morley Academy stopped taking students into its sixth form provision in September 2015 due to the opening of Elliott Hudson College, a dedicated sixth form centre.

 Ofsted

 An Ofsted inspection in 2006 found the school Grade 3 (Satisfactory) for overall effectiveness, and in 2009, Grade 1 (Outstanding).
 Ofsted re-evaluated the school with the same Grade 1 rating in 2013.

 Awards and recognition

 In July 2001, the Arts Council awarded the Morley High School the Silver Level Artsmark.
 The school was one of three in Leeds and of only thirteen in Yorkshire to be so recognised.
 The Morley Academy is a Specialist Technology College.

 The school is one of only 200 schools in the country that have been awarded Teaching School Status.

 The Morley Academy was awarded the British Council's International School Award in 2014, after forming a partnership with Buffelsdale Secondary School in Durban, South Africa.